 Unit commitment assumptions are critical to the assessment of margin values, particularly overnight when a number of units may prefer to stay on and generate at minimum stable level, rather than be decommissioned and incur high start-up costs in subsequent periods.
 In the PLEXOS simulations, unit commitment decisions were optimised within the model based on start-up costs and minimum stable level assumptions provided by the IMO in last year's review.
-In reality, this portion of a generator's output may be bid into the STEM below SRMC, or even at negative cost.
+In reality, this portion of a generator's output may be bid into the STEM below SRMC, or even at negative cost to minimise exposure to shut-down and restart costs.